 The Merseyside Maritime Museum is packed with fascinating architectural and mechanical inventions.
 The exhibition maps the industrial history of Liverpool docks, the city’s shipbuilding heritage and its global trade links.

-You cannot visit Liverpool Waterfront without gazing in awe at the fabulous mercantile architecture of the imposing Liver Building.
-The head office of the Royal Liver Friendly Society, the Liver Building is one of Liverpool’s most iconic structures.
-The two Liver Birds are 18ft high with a wing span of 12ft, making them the biggest Liver Bird relics in Liverpool.
+The head office of the Royal Liver Friendly Society, the Liver Building is one of Liverpool’s most iconic structures and an imposing example of its stunning architecture.
+The Liver Birds are each 18ft high with a wing span of 12ft - a must-see.

-Tate holds a national collection of British art, ranging from 1500 to the present day, as well as important pieces of international modern and contemporary art.
 Liverpool Tate is one of four major Tate galleries which together hold more than 70,000 artworks.
-Located in The Royal Albert Dock, Liverpool Tate is a fascinating attraction and just minutes’ walk from ACC Liverpool.
+Located at The Royal Albert Dock, Liverpool Tate is a fascinating attraction and just minutes’ walk from the venue.

 Boasting the largest group of Grade I listed buildings in Britain, along with an eclectic selection of bars, restaurants, shops and cultural attractions, including some of the city's finest independents, Royal Albert Dock is one of the most visited tourist attractions in the UK.

 Explore Liverpool’s history, humour and scenery with an open-top bus tour.
 A knowledgeable tour guide will help you seek out the best bits of the city, providing plenty of fascinating facts to help you understand why Liverpool is the city it is today.